 “I know I’m wasting half the money I spend on advertising.
 The problem is, I don’t know which half!” ~Anonymous

 Thirty years ago, it was easy to get someone’s attention.
-A TV commercial, a letter, or a sales call-they were all easy and effective ways to reach people.
-But the times, they have a changed…
+A TV commercial, a letter, or a sales call – they were all easy and effective ways to reach people.
+But the times, they have changed…

-This year, the average consumer will see or hear 1 million marketing messages-that’s nearly 3,000 per day!
+This year, the average consumer will see or hear 5,000 marketing messages per day!
 No human being can pay attention to that many messages.
 So to deal with the information overload, we’re training ourselves to ignore these interruptions.